-Field Reason for inclusion Value Last Update Date/Time, Last Update Facility These fields, although not strictly demographic, can effectively substitute when multiple birth indicator and birth order are not collected.
+Field Reason for inclusion Value Patient Multiple Birth Indicator Indicates this person is a multiple - twin, triplet, etc. Helps avoid false positive matches of multiples Patient Birth Order Distinguishes among those multiples.
+Helps avoid false positive matches of multiples Last Update Date/Time, Last Update Facility These fields, although not strictly demographic, can effectively substitute when multiple birth indicator and birth order are not collected.
 They indirectly provide visit information.
 Provider visits on the same day may likely indicate two children brought to a doctor together.
 Helps avoid false positive matches of multiples

-Patient Demographics Consumer actors which support the Pediatrics Demographics Option will be able to provide Pediatric Demographics query parameter fields in the Patient Demographics Query transaction [ITI-21], and shall be able to receive and process any values returned for the fields identified as Pediatric Demographics.
+Patient Demographics Consumer actors which support the Pediatrics Demographics Option will be able to provide Pediatric Demographics query parameter fields in the Patient Demographics Query transaction [ITI-21], and shall be able to receive and process any values returned for the 1720 fields identified as Pediatric Demographics.